 What Foods are Imported Into the United States Most Frequently?

 So what foods are imported into the US?
 More than you think.
-The United States is made up of nationalities from all over the globe so American consumers crave food from all over.
-Check out our most popular imported food products list from the U.S. Department of Commerce and U.S. Census Bureau below:
+The United States is made up of nationalities from all over the globe so American consumers love importing food into the U.S. Check out our most popular imported food products list from the U.S. Department of Commerce and U.S. Census Bureau below:

 The Most Imported Types of Food in U.S. Markets